lesleycw/docs/security/lab01/lab01.rst

 :**WAF-Rules object**: Is a mechanism for advanced users and is described earlier as the explicit
                        mode.
-One can select rules in core-rule-set or volterra-rule-set to be enabled/disabled by configuring the waf-rules-object appropriately:
+One can select rules in core-rule-set or volterra-rule-set to be enabled/disabled by configuring the waf-rules-object appropriately.
-                       * Whether a rule is blocking or alerting
-                       * Rules hit thresholds
-                       * Exclude or include list of rule id(s)

 The built-in rules processor takes the WAF object and automatically creates a WAF-rules object that contains the detailed configuration information that can be used by the WAF.
 The processing engine